Vectorize contours, parcels, and polygons from images

-You can take any image, and turn it into vectors with a couple clicks of a mouse.
+You can take any image, and vectorize it with a couple of clicks of a mouse using ArcScan.

 This means you’ll spend less time digitizing vertices.

-…And you’ll have more time doing other important things.
+…And you’ll have more time to do other important things.
 Sounds good?

 Let’s get our hands dirty and vectorize a scanned image in ArcScan.